DRSY/Template_Repo/README.md

-# Template_Repo
-template project structure for NLP research
+# The template code base for a typical NLP research project by Roy

 ## Underpinning Libraries
 + [torch](https://pytorch.org/)